 What is the Re-engagement plugin for Moodle and how can I use it?

 The mod_reengagement plugin is a great activity Moodle plugin that allows you to send out automatic emails to your learners at a specified period of time after an event starts.
 The plugin can be used in several ways.

 You may wish to remind your students to return to their course and complete activities if they have not been done, or you may want to selectively release timed content from within a course to your learners.
 If your student has already completed the activity, the email will not be sent to them.

 In Course Management:

 Insert the activity within the course topic you wish to use it and edit its settings.

 Once the activity is assigned to a course, the course creator can access a number of options by editing its Settings.
 As with any other activity plugin, multiple instances can be included within a course which can be moved up or down the topic list using the ‘Move’ functionality.

-Configuring the activity instance is much like any other activity plugin.
+Configuring the activity instance is much like any other activity plugin for Moodle.
 Additional controls within the plugin allow the course creator/site administrator to set triggers based on completion or non-completion of activities within a course.
 Emails can be configured so that they are sent to the learner, as well as separate emails to 3rd parties if required.

 The emails can be reminders that content needs to be completed, or upon completion of content they can contain additional instructions for further study or discussion topics, for example.